Bachelor of Conservation Biology (Honours)

 School of Earth, Atmospheric and Life Sciences

-Baker, Dallys, Geographic Variation in the Presence of Polymorphisms in Painted Dragons, Bachelor of Conservation Biology (Honours), School of Earth, Atmospheric and Life Sciences, University of Wollongong, 2023.
+Harris, William, Persistent LiDAR-based post-fire changes in vegetation structure over a large range of Australian forests, Bachelor of Conservation Biology (Honours), School of Earth, Atmospheric and Life Sciences, University of Wollongong, 2022.

 FoR codes (2020)